 During the festival, expect beautiful parades of floats made from different flowers parading throughout the city.
 They're usually followed by children and adults adorned with flowers.

 Plan your Baguio activities around February to join this Panagbenga Festival

 Where: Kalibo, Aklan

-The Ati-Atihan Festival is known as the granddaddy of the festivals in the Philippines, the celebration that started many festivals in the country.
+The Ati-Atihan Festival is known as the grandfather of festivals in the Philippines since it's the celebration that started many festivals in the country.
 This festival in Aklan is also one of the oldest and is known as the best and the biggest Mardi Gras in the Philippines.

-This grand festival lasts for the whole week, often starting its peak during the third Sunday of the month of January.
-With activities set from sunrise to sunset, people are parading on the streets with colorful paints on their faces and wearing indigenous costumes.
+This grand festival lasts for a whole week, often starting its peak during the third Sunday of the month of January.
+With activities set from sunrise to sunset, people parade on the streets with colorful paints on their faces and wearing indigenous costumes.

 The Philippines is not just all about island-hopping and food trips.
 There are plenty of things to discover in the best tourist spots in the Philippines, and a lot of them can be seen by attending one of these best festivals in the Philippines.